ajitrajasekharan/unsupervised_NER/README.md

  <img src="ensemble.png" width="600">

  _If the use case is to automatically detect all noun phrase spans in a sentence, then POS tagger needs to be installed.
 If we only require specific phrases of interest to us in a sentence to be tagged (e.g. colorectal cancer above), then POS tagger install is **not** required.
 In the first use case, 7 microservices (POS tagger is made up of two microservices)  are started.
 In the second use, case 5 microservices are started._

+### Step 1.
+Installing and starting micoservices common to both use cases

+ TBD

+ ## Step 2.
+Install POS service
+ _(this can be skipped if we only require specific phrases to be tagged)_

+ TBD

 **1) Install POS service using https://github.com/ajitrajasekharan/JPTDP_wrapper.git**